jatan-bhatt-36/Machine-Learning-Projects-2/Project_Rusty_Bargain/README.md

 ## Project Learnings:
-✔️ Build and evaluate models to predict used car prices, successfully conduct EDA, handle missing values and outliers, ✔️ Encode cetegorical columns, t rain and tune several models, compare their RMSE and speed, and chose the best model for the final testing.
+✔️ Build and evaluate models to predict used car prices, successfully conduct EDA, handle missing values and outliers,

+✔️ Encode cetegorical columns, train and tune several models, compare their RMSE and speed, and chose the best model for the final testing.

 ✔️ Prepare and encode large data and how to weigh training speed vs. prediction error, and why this matters in real-world applications.